ghostFaceKillah/vslam/WORK-LOG.md

 My own triangle rendering situation
 -----------------------------------------

 I made my own triangle index finder situation.
+I need simple (depth ignoring) rendering of triangles, so taking into account that I had vague hopes of speeding up the main 3d rendering loop by getting rid of the barycentric computation for each pixel for each triangle, I did it.

-It takes 0.0045s for one triangle
+It has super failed, it seems!
+It takes 0.0045s for one triangle, which is 2 orders of magnitude slower then cv2.

+Barycentric computation:
 ```python
 with just_time('inside triangle computation'):
     bary = compute_barycentric_coordinates_of_pixels(triangles_in_img_coords, px_center_coords_in_img_coords)